What is panic ?

 Panic comes in many forms: 'normal' panic, panic attacks, panic disorder and public panic.
 But how do you define them and seek remedies?

+What is panic ?
 Panic is something that can take hold of a person’s nervous system, overwhelm their mind, and lead them into rash acts.
 Like freezing up and dropping notes when public speaking.
 Like following petrol tankers and punching drivers in forecourts because everyone has worried about fuel shortages.
-Panic messes all sorts of things up, it can lead to personal and political catastrophe.
+It messes all sorts of things up, it can lead to personal and political catastrophe.
 We all know the feeling of it, but what is it exactly?

 Essentially it is your body going through a deeply in-built ‘fight or flight’ response.
 If there is a threat – actual or perceived – your nervous system sparks into life, releasing the hormone adrenaline into your bloodstream, which puts you on high alert.
 Your heart-rate increases, sending more blood to your muscles.
 Your breathing fastens and becomes more shallow to take in more oxygen.
 Also, your blood sugar levels spike (then decrease in the aftermath, creating a sudden fatigue familiar to anyone who’s just come off a stage), and your senses seem to get sharper.
 All this is preparing you for that fight or flight, giving you the energy, awareness and strength to either deal with the threat or escape it, fast.